Attorney Fee Financing for Antitrust Settlements

 Let RD Legal Accelerate Your Antitrust Related Fees

 RD Legal Funding is positioned to provide antitrust attorneys and their clients with immediate post-settlement funding.
-To start accelerating your legal fees today, please fill out the brief online application located at the upper right corner of this page.
+To start accelerating your legal fees today, please fill out the brief online application located on this page.
 Or you can call RD Legal toll-free at 800-565-5177 to speak with one of our legal funding experts.